15 April 2026 · Livhuwani Mbulungeni · 1 min read

 A candle that announces itself the moment you walk in is a candle that, in a few hours, you will be opening a window to forget.
 We learned this slowly, by lighting too many of them in our own rooms.
 The good ones, the ones we still keep, are the candles you only notice once you have already sat down.
 They do not perform.
 They settle.

 That is the bias we brought to scent.
-We work with a small palette of clean, phthalate-free fragrance oils - vanilla, amber resin, sandalwood, lavender, rose, smoke - and we use less of them than the formula sheet usually suggests.
+We work with a small palette of clean, phthalate-free essential oils - lavender, jasmine, eucalyptus, vanilla, rose, and juniper berry - and we use less of them than the formula sheet usually suggests.
 Each scent is dialled to a load that reads at conversational distance and not from across the room.
 We are not trying to be quiet for its own sake; we are trying to leave room for the rest of the evening.
 A meal.
 A book.
 The other person.

 What we decided not to do, repeatedly, is layer in synthetic top notes for shelf appeal.
 Most candles you smell in a shop are smelling at you on purpose.
 We test ours the way you actually use them - burning for an hour in a room you have already been sitting in - and we trust that test over the first sniff of a cold jar.
 The restraint is the point.
 It is the most considered thing we do.